World Senior Citizen Day

 In the United States, the Census Bureau projects that by 2030, every baby boomer will have reached the age of 65.
 One out of every five residents will have reached retirement age that year, affecting the economy, healthcare systems, and social structure.

 Despite limited data, around one in six older adults globally, approximately 141 million people, experience elder abuse.
-Yet, this significant issue often remains overlooked in global public health priorities compared to other forms of violence2.
+Yet, this significant issue often remains overlooked in global public health priorities compared to other forms of violence.

 Brief Timeline of World Senior Citizens Day